Auburn Community Concert Band

 Conductor and Director Milt Simon is a graduate of Boston University's School of Music.
 He studied trumpet and conducting with members of the Boston Pops and Boston Symphony Orchestras.
 After moving to Maine, Mr. Simon announced the formation of the community band during the Fall of 1981, and 18 area residents responded!
 Most of these individuals had not played their instruments since their high school days 30 to 40 years prior.
 Simon named the group the Auburn Community Concert Band and, for the first several seasons, audiences at their summer concerts numbered from 50 to 75 people.

-Today, the organization averages 45 to 50 volunteer musicians, and the band's summer outdoor concerts typically attract an average of 300 to 400 people every week.
+Today, the organization averages 45 volunteer musicians, and the band's summer outdoor concerts typically attract an average of 300 to 400 people every week.

-Band members range in age from their mid-teens to their mid 80's.
+Band members range in age from their mid-teens to their late 80's.
 They reside in and represent some 16 central, southern and coastal Maine communities.

 Each Wednesday evening performance offers a different program of music, and always includes well-known songs that are popular with both young and old.